 Binance cemented its dominance as the foremost crypto exchange after the FTX collapse.
-Shortly after the collapse, reports showed that Binance bitcoin holdings exceeded customer deposits on a single day in November 2022.
+Shortly after the collapse, reports showed that the former’s Bitcoin holdings exceeded customer deposits on a single day in November 2022.

 Glassnode reported that users withdrew BUSD, USDT, and USDC from their wallets, which amounted to $2.159 billion.
 Similarly, the report shows that the net outflows from the exchange stood at $2 billion since December 12.
 The entire amount is Ethereum-based token withdrawals.

 In the same period, users started pulling out their tokens from the exchange.
-Similarly, users withdrew the highest Bitcoin withdrawals totalling 39,637 BTC, from the exchange in a single day.
+Similarly, users withdrew the highest number of Bitcoin withdrawals totaling 39,637 BTC, from the exchange in a single day.

 Furthermore, Nansen reported that about $1.9 billion of token withdrawals were based on the Ethereum blockchain.
 Coincidentally, this withdrawal marks the largest daily outflow over 24 hours since June 13.
 CoinDesk reported that Binance recorded an outflow of about $902 million on Monday.

-You would recall that earlier in September, Binance announced that it would automatically convert USDC to its stablecoin BUSD.
+You would recall that earlier in September, it announced that it would automatically convert USDC to its stablecoin BUSD.
 This could also be why users withdraw funds from the exchange.

-Conclusively, the CEO of Binance, Changpeng Zhao, noted the increase in stablecoin withdrawal.
+Conclusively, the CEO, Changpeng Zhao, noted the increase in stablecoin withdrawal.
 He said, “On USDC, we have seen an increase in withdrawals.”
 He said the exchange remains undeterred and is strong to weather the storm.
 He tweeted that it is all “business as usual.”